 Learning from COSA and partners for growing your sustainability knowledge.

 The idea that resilience plays a role in mitigating the effects of disaster and climate change is becoming widespread across the development community.
-This paper published by the FAO looks at how resilience enhancing and agroecological interventions must be combined to reduce the negative effects of leaf rust.
+Our COSA research paper, published by the FAO looks at how resilience enhancement and agroecological interventions must be combined to reduce the negative effects of leaf rust.
 It is based on data from a COSA study developed to evaluate an initiative to improve the sustainability of Guatemalan coffee farmers’ livelihoods by building their technical and organizational capacities.

 Success with market-based sustainability efforts depends on how you integrate them into your operations.

 As more businesses and organizations adopt market-based instruments for sustainability, what do we know about making them successful?
 Working with hundreds of companies and organizations over the last two decades, we have distilled five important skills that are part of successful programs.